UvA-FNWI/parallel-demo/README.md

 # parallel-demo
 Demonstration and practice code for a tutorial on the parallel programming frameworks OpenMP and MPI.
+The files ending with '.sbatch.sh' are Slurm batch submission files.

 ## Hello world